DylanAKing/OpenVPN-Installer/README.md

     sudo systemctl enable ssh

-If you are running Debian 10.6.0 there are a few things to verify before you run the installer
+If you are running Debian 10.6.0 there are a few things to verify before you run the installer:

     Make sure you have these packages installed:

         - sudo

         - ufw

         - unzip (or select an alternative dependant on your download format ex: .zip, .tar.gz)

     Verify the Desired non-root user is in the sudoers file '/etc/sudoers'\
     the way i know to do this is by adding the following line to '/etc/sudoers'

         $username ALL=(ALL:ALL) ALL

     Replacing $username with the name on your non root user and placing this line\
     below the corresponding line for ROOT. \
     Please inform me if there is a better way to acheive this.

-With these packages installed and a non-root user capable of using the "sudo" command, you are ready to run the installer, just follow the ubuntu instructions below.
+    With these packages installed and a non-root user capable of using the "sudo" command, \
+    you are ready to run the installer, just follow the ubuntu instructions below.

 If your running ubuntu 20.04, or completed the steps outlined aboved: